 If you have pipes that make hammering and squeaking noises, you have one easy repair.
 Anchor exposed pipes to get rid of noises.
 Call a plumber to help with pipes that require you to cut a hole in a wall, ceiling or floor.

 Think about what plumbing work you need, then schedule them all at once.
 This allows you to save up for necessary parts and equipment while saving money on hiring a professional.
 It also saves you money because a lot of plumbers charge by the hour–they cannot charge for multiple hours every trip if they only make one trip out.

-Talk To A Pipes & Drain Specialist Today
+Call a Pipes & Drain Specialist at

 The Power Of Using Baking Soda & White Vinegar

 Putting a cup of any kind of baking soda followed with a cup of white vinegar each month will keep your drain running smoothly.
 Cover the drain with a plug or rag as you wait for the chemical reaction between the vinegar and baking soda to happen in your pipes.
 Wait for a little while and then allow boiling water to go down the drain.
 This method should clear your pipes of accumulated hair and soap scum.